Lesson video

 Well done.

-You can use the picture to help you and the definition and then this sentence.
+You can use the picture to help you and the definition, and then this sentence.

-The disheartened hippo left the beach the moment he dropped his ice cream.
+The disheartened hippo left the beach the moment he dropped his ice-cream.

-So circling the synonyms and drawing lines to the word pairs.
+So, circling the synonyms and drawing lines to the word pairs.

 Pause the video now.

-In a disheartened voice, they spoke.
+In a disheartened voice they spoke.

-The disheartened team, it worked really hard, practised and trained all week and then they still didn't do very well in the game.
+They'd worked really hard, practiced and trained all week, and then they still didn't do very well in the game?
+They felt really disheartened.

 There was a disheartened silence as the fans watched their team lose really badly.